MrTitanHearted/MrTitanHearted/README.md

 - 👋 Hi, I’m @MrTitanHearted
-- 👀 I’m interested in Computer Graphics and Server Backend
+- 👀 I’m interested in Computer Graphics
-- 🌱 I’m currently learning Graphics Programming with Rust language
+- 🌱 I’m currently learning Graphics Programming with Rust and C++
-- 💞️ I’m looking to collaborate on anybody who has interest in my projects
+- 💞️ I’m looking to collaborate with anybody who is interested in my projects
 - 📫 How to reach me abduqodirovmuhammadhon@outlook.com

 <!---